golemfactory/ray-on-golem/README.md

 # Limitations

 Current version is `pre-alpha` which means the happy path is working on Ubuntu on the Golem test network.
-We have tested Ray on Golem on Ubuntu and on WSL.
-It should work on other Linux distributuions, might work on MacOS and shouldn't on bare Windows.
+We have tested Ray on Golem on Ubuntu and on WSL, but it should work on other Linux distributions.
+At the moment, we don't support MacOS or bare Windows.

 We use this version to show the direction and get feedback.